skip to content

 For example:

-Hold a physical focus to enable you to ignore the negative thoughts
+Locate where you feel your anxiety in your body and focus on that to enable you to ignore the negative thoughts

 Meditation 1: Mindfulness of body and breath - YouTube

-Anxious thoughts can distort your perception of how threatening a situation is, and impact your perception of whether you can cope with the anxiety.
-It can be helpful to evaluate the situation more realistically when you feel calmer.
+Fear can distort your perception of how threatening a situation is, and impact your perception of whether you can cope with the anxiety.

 Useful questions to ask yourself might be: